An Untapped Landscape Inspires Unforgettable Creativity

 The gallery exhibits local, provincial, national and international artists, and is a vital art resource for artists, writers, curators, and the public in our region.
-While visiting hours are currently closed due to COVID-19 restrictions, you can still visit their innovative Art at Home program on their website.
 The gallery strives to deliver programs year-round, including giving tours of featured exhibitions to school groups and other community organizations, which include an instructed art activity in their classroom.
 Groups can also choose to partake in an art retreat with more time to freely experience the exhibits.
 Exhibited artists also visit the gallery to participate in artists’ talks, curator talks, and workshops.
 Additionally, on the second level of the Art Gallery you will find the Carlstorm Family Green Space, a free interactive and self-directed studio space for all ages.
 Since September 2009, they have dedicated a space in the Art Gallery to the interactive exploration of and response to art.

 Photo Credit: Jeremy Derksen

 Visitors are always invited to contribute the piece(s) they make in the Carlstrom Family Green Space to our community art projects.
 These collaborative artworks allow everyone to participate and for visitors to view them change and grow over time.